 Theatre for the Family - Activities To Try At Home

 Looking for something to keep your children entertained or support their learning at home?
-Stay connected with Derby Theatre and have a go at the activities below, all themed to our family friendly productions, then share your creations with us on Facebook, Twitter or Instagram.
+Stay connected with Derby Theatre and have a go at the activities below.

-We'll be updating the page regularly - including activities from our partners and friends - so check back soon for more!
+We'll be updating the page regularly - including activities, plays and stories from our partners and friends - so check back soon for more!

 Aladdin - Three Wishes Drawing Competition